rabelux/Plex-Audiobook-Guide/mp3tag/data/sources/README.md

-# Contributors to the Audible source scripts
+# Contributors of the Audible source scripts

 Domain | Contributor
 --- | ---